JunhongXu/pytorch-benchmark-volta/README.md

 ### [DGX](doc/dgx.md)

 ### contribute
-If you want to contribute to the experiment in an additional environment, please contribute to result by subfolder in fig.
+If you want to contribute to the experiment in an additional environment, please contribute to the result by subfolder in fig.